epwalsh/tokenizers/README.md

-# tokenz
+# tokenizers

-A lightweight tokenizer for Rust with a CLI.
+Lightweight tokenizers for Rust with a CLI.

 > This is my first real project written in Rust, so bear with me if not everything is idiomatic!